 Teamviewer states that it enables HIPAA compliance.
 The company will sign a Business Associate Agreement (BAA) for customers who want to use the service for Patient Health Information (PHI).
 It also offers HIPAA security measures including physical, network, and process security practices.

+Teamviewer states that it is a HIPAA-friendly remote access solution that allows users to access devices no matter where they are.
 Security is a key objective for Teamviewer.
-The company has received multiple security certifications from A-LIGN, a provider that helps businesses implement HIPAA-compliant security features.
+The company has received multiple security certifications from A-LIGN, a provider that helps businesses implement HIPAA security features.

+Before using Teamviewer with PHI, you must get a signed BAA from the company.
 Submit an inquiry to Teamviewer customer service for assistance in obtaining the BAA.
 A signed BAA might be available only for organizations that meet a specific spending threshold.